wafiqsyed/gitpitch/README.md

 GitPitch is an open source project so you can fork, clone, and modify the source.
 You can find detailed build instructions [here](https://github.com/gitpitch/gitpitch/wiki/Server-Build-Instructions).
 You can also submit bug, feature and pull-requests on this repo.
 If you like this project please show your support with a [GitHub star](https://github.com/gitpitch/gitpitch/stargazers).

-Much appreciated.
+Your support is much appreciated, David :heart:.

 ## What is GitPitch Pro?